JezzyOweTwo/project_chitchat_api/README.md

 4. Type 'set PYTHONPATH=src' into the terminal
 5. Ensure you have the poetry package manager installed.
 If not, visit https://python-poetry.org/docs/#installing-with-pipx
 6. Once inside the project, type 'poetry install' to install all neccesary dependencies.
-7. type 'poetry run ./src/init.py' to run the project.
+7. type 'poe start' to run the project.

 Please note a .env file will need to be provided in order to get the project to work as intended.